ckaley/nav-grub/README.md

 THEN I am presented with 10 restaurants near me and a map showing the location of each restaurant WHEN I find a restaurant I am interested in
-THEN I can favorite that restaurant and save it to local storage WHEN I click the my favorites button
+THEN I can favorite that restaurant and save it to local storage WHEN I click the My Favorites button
-THEN a sidebar appears showing a list of restaurants I have favorited WHEN I click on the restaurant's name in the Favorites sideber THEN I am taken to the restaurant's listing
+THEN a sidebar appears showing a list of restaurants I have favorited WHEN I click on the restaurant's name in the Favorites sidebar THEN I am taken to the restaurant's listing
 ```